awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ServiceRegistries`  <a name="cfn-ecs-service-serviceregistries"></a>
-The details of the service discovery registries to assign to this service\.
+The details of the service discovery registry to associate with this service\.
 For more information, see [Service discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html)\.
-Service discovery is supported for Fargate tasks if you are using platform version v1\.1\.0 or later\.
-For more information, see [AWS Fargate platform versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html)\.
+Each service may be associated with one service registry\.
+Multiple service registries per service isn't supported\.
 *Required*: No
 *Type*: List of [ServiceRegistry](aws-properties-ecs-service-serviceregistry.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)